 - The Food Allergy Clinic uses a specific type of RAST called ImmunoCAP, which has been studied more than others for its use in food allergy.
 ImmunoCAP allows Food Allergy Clinic allergists to compare your test results with known values and ranges (or classes) that show the relative likelihood of a food allergy, which can help your allergist make a diagnosis.

 A negative RAST is as reliable as a negative SPT in ruling out a true food allergy.
 However, RAST has a slightly higher false positive rate than SPT, making it less reliable for confirming an allergy.
 If you have been diagnosed with a true food allergy, RAST can be useful in monitoring IgE values.
 If your RAST level falls below a given point, your allergist may recommend an Oral Food Challenge in our clinic, to determine if you still have an allergy.

 Oral Food Challenge (OFC) is the most accurate test to determine whether you have a food allergy.
 It can also determine whether you have outgrown a food allergy.
 During an OFC, you will eat pre-measured doses of a suspected food allergen and be closely monitored in the clinic for any type of reaction.
 The goal is for a patient to tolerate a full serving of a food by the end of the test.

 - The Food Allergy Clinic allergist will develop a plan for your OFC based on your individual medical needs.
 A few weeks before your OFC appointment, our food allergy nurse will call to discuss this testing plan with you.

-- She will go over medications to stop, and the type of food that will be used to deliver a suspected allergen.
+- The nurse will go over medications to stop, and the type of food that will be used to deliver a suspected allergen.
 You may be asked to bring it with you or to provide a recipe.

-- She can also address any other considerations or concerns you may have.
+- They nurse can also address any other considerations or concerns you may have.